Micro-level dynamics in hidden action situations with limited information: Results

 \paragraph{The Sisyphus effect}

 For the sphere of the principal, we have identified the \textit{Sisyphus effect}, which leads to a reset of the principal's search procedure if she overshoots the target and searches outside of the feasible region for (too high) action levels as the basis for the incentive mechanism.
 In parts, this effect refers to the findings related to search behavior in \cite{Levinthal1997} and \cite{Yang2007} or results associated with the exploration-exploitation dilemma, e.g., in \cite{March1991}, \cite{Uotila2009}, and \cite{Berger-Tal2014}.
-Previous research argues that some balance between exploration and exploitation is required and that exploration is instrumental in the early phases of the search process.
-In contrast, exploitation appears to be more efficient in later stages, i.e., once the performance has already been improved.
-For the context of reinforcement learning, \cite{Yen2002} argue that a proper balance between exploration and exploitation is particularly relevant in dynamic environments.
-We take this into account and extend previous research on exploration and exploitation in the field of managerial science by dynamic and endogenous boundaries of the search space, and argue that the size of local search spaces can aid as a stability margin to assure the robustness of solutions, which appears to be particularly useful in turbulent environments.
-The stability margin in the context introduced here has a conceptual similarity to systems with noisy tipping points \citep{Ditlevsen2010,Pierini2012}.
-The stability margins can delay the system tipping over, or even prevent them from doing so.
+Previous research argues that some balance between a local and global search is required and that a global search is instrumental in the early phases of the search process.
+In contrast, a local search appears to be more efficient in later stages, i.e., once the performance has already been improved.
+For the context of reinforcement learning, \cite{Yen2002} argue that a proper balance between searching locally and globally is particularly relevant in dynamic environments.
+We take this into account and extend previous research on the exploration-exploitation dilemma in the field of managerial science by dynamic and endogenous boundaries of the search space, and argue that the size of local search spaces can aid as a stability margin to assure the robustness of solutions, which appears to be particularly useful in turbulent environments.

 \paragraph{The agent's excess effort}